-min.jpeg)

 Brand names: Lamictal

-Treats: Generalized (tonic clonic) seizures; atonic seizures
+Treats: Generalized (tonic clonic) seizures; focal seizures

 - Dizziness